yannissar/yannissar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<font size="+1">Assistant professor (aka maître de conférences)  at Institut Polytechnique de Paris / Télécom Paris, and member of  the LTCI.
+<font size="+1">Assistant professor (maître de conférences)  at Institut Polytechnique / Télécom Paris, and member of  the LTCI.
 I completed my Ph.D at Paris-Saclay University under the supervision of Christophe Giraud and Nicolas Verzelen, and  joined  CREST-ENSAE as a postdoc, working with Cristina Butucea. </font> <br />